Unleash Your Memory Power: Top 10 Techniques For Enhanced Recall

 Peer teaching can be done informally with friends and family or more formally through group study sessions or online platforms.

-It encourages active learning, promotes skills, and provides immediate feedback about your understanding of the material.
+It encourages active learning, promotes communication skills, and provides immediate feedback about your understanding of the material.

 Here are some ways to get started: